 It is only during the past 50 years that we have been able to look at the earth from space.

 Look at the photo of the earth on the right.
 You can see land, sea and clouds.
-Talk to your friend about which parts of the photo show land, which parts are the sea and which
+Talk to your friend about which parts of the photo show land, which parts

 North America